 Mahle makes a big bore kit using 97 mm pistons, giving 1043 cc.

-You can also check with German websites, etc.,....pistons/cylinders/rings are available from Europe that are not available in the USA.
+You can also check with German websites, etc. ....pistons/cylinders/rings are available from Europe that are not available in the USA.

 If a groove that the piston rings fits into is heavily worn, the ring will rock excessively to break rings and pistons.
 Pistons DO wear out.
 MISCL: You do absolutely have to use an expensive micrometer to measure cylinder taper.
 You might not even bother to measure the taper on a Nikasil cylinder.
 I always measure.
 But, for those wanting a method without needing the inside micrometer, I offer this method: Install a piston ring, squarely to the bore (use a piston, if you need to, to get square orientation), it need not be an original ring off your piston, just one that fits.
 Use your feeler gauges to measure the ring end gap, and do this at a point just inboard a bit from the top of the cylinder ridge wear area.
 Write down the feeler gauge thickness.
 Redo the measurement near the bottom.
 For each measurement, divide by pi.
 Compare them.
 Simple, wasn't it!
-Piston clearances generally, unless there is real damage, don't go much over a few thousandths ...certainly not the 4.5 specification limit.
+Piston clearances generally, unless there is damage, don't go much over a few thousandths ...certainly not the 4.5 specification limit.
 It is perfectly OK to use next oversize rings, adjusting the end gaps, when you have a bike with a good bore.
-If you do this, we shall assume the bore has low taper, but the rings are perhaps on the edge of specifications.
-You can purchase an oversize set of rings and adjust the end gaps to specifications, but when doing this, use the smallest measured part of the bore ....usually near bottom, where the diameter of the bore in the lowest area that the rings normally contact, is the smallest .....adjust the new oversize ring gaps for that diameter.
+If you do this, we shall assume the bore has low taper, but the rings are perhaps on the edge of high specifications or bit over.
+You can purchase an oversize set of rings and adjust the end gaps to specifications, but when doing this, use the smallest measured part of the bore ...usually near bottom, where the diameter of the bore in the lowest area that the rings normally contact, is the smallest ...adjust the new oversize ring gaps for that diameter.
 I don't usually bother replacing rings if the end gaps are just a bit larger than maximum specifications.
 Cylinder base shim/gasket/compression plates: see

-01/11/2009: updated, mainly to clarify some details, such as piston pin clips
+01/11/2009: Updated, mainly to clarify some details, such as piston pin clips.

-06/15/2009: clarified a few details.
+06/15/2009: Clarified a few details.

-08/29/2011: clarified ring orientation, as folks were NOT reading all the information.
+08/29/2011: Clarified ring orientation, as folks were NOT reading all the information.

 08/31/2011: More ring clarifications, photos.